Register for the Course

 - Design and test the effectiveness of hedging strategies, using a comprehensive array of derivative instruments, including LPI swaps.

-- Investigate the impact of potential de-risking strategies, using dynamic rebalancing.
+- Investigate the impact of potential de-risking strategies, including dynamic rebalancing.

 Moody's Analytics economic scenario and asset-liability modeling offerings support investment design and risk management activities.

-Moody's Analytics solution enables defined benefit pension managers to design investment strategies and investigate funding solutions to secure scheme objectives.
+Moody's Analytics solution enables defined benefit pension managers to design investment strategies and investigate funding solutions to secure their objectives.